jradford5/GA_capstone_Airbnb_project/README.md

 A five-week long personal project on building a machine learning model to predict prices of Airbnb properties in London.
 This was completed as part of a General Assembly London Data Science Immersive course.

-Although the data used for this project is not available in this repository, it can be obtained from its original source at www.InsideAirbnb.com.
+Although the data used for this project is not available in this repository, it can be obtained from its original source at [Inside Airbnb](http://insideairbnb.com/).
 All code used in the project can be found within the links below.

 ## Files in This Repository